xMartin/php-introduction/10_inheritance.md

 */
 ```

 *Note, how we didn't use `PHP_EOL` for line breaks this time.
 Instead we used `\n`, the default line break on UNIX-like systems (basically anything other than Windows).
-This is because we are procusing Markdown code which should usually have UNIX line endings.
+This is because we are producing Markdown code which should usually have UNIX line endings.
 In earlier chapters, we used `PHP_EOL` because we were writing things to the terminal.
 When generating code or writing files, `\n` is usually the right thing.
 We have to use double quoted strings (`""`) though for it to work.
 Single quoted strings `''` don't accept these "escape sequences" (special characters starting with a "\") instead they leave them as the two characters "\n".*

 Now, maybe later we'll need articles with an image.
 The original Article class doesn't support this.
 We could change it but then we could break compatibility with the rest of your code by doing that.
 Instead, we can extend it, which is PHP's keyword for class inheritance: